 The competition consisted of over 320 individual beer entries by 75 breweries from Asia.
 Hong Kong received six gold, four silver and six bronze awards and was just edged out by South Korea, placing second overall in the medal tally and closing the gap from last year’s competition.

 Due to the real-estate limitations here in Hong Kong, it is common for breweries to share their space amongst multiple brands who all use their own ingredients and recipes.
-This naturally leads to many beer collaborations and a close-knit, supportive community.
+This naturally leads to many beer collaborations and a close-knit, supportive craft beer community.
 It’s a rare feel-good story in a tough year for everyone, with many excellent beers coming out of Hong Kong right now.

 Hong Kong craft breweries

 To get you started, the following is a comprehensive list of more than 30 local craft brewers in Hong Kong and some recommended beers to try.
 Try some of our favourites and enjoy!